Comparison of analog and digital recording: Sampling rates

 CD quality audio is sampled at 44,100 Hz (Nyquist frequency = 22.05 kHz) and at 16 bits.
 Sampling the waveform at higher frequencies and allowing for a greater number of bits per sample allows noise and distortion to be reduced further.
-DAT can sample audio at up to 48 kHz, while DVD-Audio can be 96 or 192 kHz and up to 24 bits resolution.
-With any of these sampling rates, signal information is captured above what is generally considered to be the human hearing range.
+DAT can sample audio at up to 48 kHz, while DVD-Audio can be 96 or 192 kHz and up to 24-bit resolution.
+With any of these sampling rates, signal information is captured above what is generally considered to be the human hearing frequency range.
+The higher sample rates impose fewer restrictions on anti-aliasing filter implementation, which can result in both lower complexity and less signal distortion.

-Work done in 1981 by Muraoka et al. showed that music signals with frequency components above 20 kHz were only distinguished from those without by a few of the 176 test subjects.
+Work done in 1981 by Muraoka et al. showed that music signals with frequency components above 22 kHz were not distinguished from those without when generated with high quality loudspeakers.

 A perceptual study by Nishiguchi et al. (2004) concluded that "no significant difference was found between sounds with and without very high frequency components among the sound stimuli and the subjects... however, [Nishiguchi et al] can still neither confirm nor deny the possibility that some subjects could discriminate between musical sounds with and without very high frequency components."

 In blind listening tests conducted by Bob Katz in 1996, recounted in his book Mastering Audio: The Art and the Science, subjects using the same high-sample-rate reproduction equipment could not discern any audible difference between program material identically filtered to remove frequencies above 20 kHz versus 40 kHz.
-This demonstrates that presence or absence of ultrasonic content does not explain aural variation between sample rates.
-He posits that variation is due largely to performance of the band-limiting filters in converters.
+This demonstrates that the presence or absence of ultrasonic content does not explain aural variation between sample rates.
+He posits that variation is due largely to the performance of the band-limiting filters in converters.
 These results suggest that the main benefit to using higher sample rates is that it pushes consequential phase distortion from the band-limiting filters out of the audible range and that, under ideal conditions, higher sample rates may not be necessary.
 Dunn (1998) examined the performance of digital converters to see if these differences in performance could be explained by the band-limiting filters used in converters and looking for the artifacts they introduce.